-- Advise the Board of Trustees and Accounting Officer on the adequacy and effectiveness of the Trust's governance, risk management, internal control and value for money systems and frameworks; - Review the draft audited financial statements and highlight any significant issues to the Board of Trustees, prior to submission to the Secretary of State by 31 December each year; - Review audit provision and make any recommendations to the Board of Trustees for the appointment, re-appointment, dismissal and remuneration of external auditors; - Recommend the programme for the independent checking of financial controls, systems, transactions and risk.
-This programme of work is to be derived from the Finance, Audit and Risk Committee's regard of the key risks faced by the Trust, the assurance framework in place and its duty to report to the Board of Trustees; - Review internal audit provision and approve the appointment, re-appointment, dismissal and remuneration of an internal auditor or other assurance provider which are most appropriate to the circumstances of the Trust and as outlined in the Academies Financial Handbook; - Receive the reports on risk and financial controls to review and assess the effectiveness of the financial procedures and internal control; - Receive reports (annual reports, management letters etc.) from the external auditor and other bodies, for example the Education Funding Agency (EFA) and the National Audit Office (NAO), and consider any issues raised, the associated management response and action plans related to referring reports to the Board of Trustees or other committees for information and action where appropriate; - Regularly monitor outstanding audit recommendations from whatever source, ensuring the progress of actions and any delays to implementation dates are reasonable; - Review the Trust's Whistleblowing Policy and ensure that all allegations of fraud or irregularity are managed and investigated appropriately; - Review and monitor all policies linked to finance, health and safety and risk - Work with the Executive Leaders to develop an Estate's Strategy including effective deployment of SCA funding; - Consider any additional services delivered by the external auditor or other assurance provider and ensure appropriate independence is maintained; - Ensure appropriate cooperation and coordination of the work of the external auditor and responsible officer or other assurance provider; - Review all expenditure from reserves approved by the CEO and approve expenditure from reserves above £150,000.
+Advise the Board of Trustees and Accounting Officer on the adequacy and effectiveness of the Trust's governance, risk management, internal control and value for money systems and frameworks;

+- Review the draft audited financial statements and highlight any significant issues to the Board of Trustees, prior to submission to the Secretary of State by 31 December each year; - Review audit provision and make any recommendations to the Board of Trustees for the appointment, re-appointment, dismissal and remuneration of external auditors; - Recommend the programme for the independent checking of financial controls, systems, transactions and risk.
+This programme of work is to be derived from the Finance, Audit and Risk Committee's regard of the key risks faced by the Trust, the assurance framework in place and its duty to report to the Board of Trustees; - Review internal audit provision and approve the appointment, re-appointment, dismissal and remuneration of an internal auditor or other assurance provider which are most appropriate to the circumstances of the Trust and as outlined in the Academies Financial Handbook; - Receive the reports on risk and financial controls to review and assess the effectiveness of the financial procedures and internal control; - Receive reports (annual reports, management letters etc.) from the external auditor and other bodies, for example the Education Funding Agency (EFA) and the National Audit Office (NAO), and consider any issues raised, the associated management response and action plans related to referring reports to the Board of Trustees or other committees for information and action where appropriate; - Regularly monitor outstanding audit recommendations from whatever source, ensuring the progress of actions and any delays to implementation dates are reasonable; - Review the Trust's Whistleblowing Policy and ensure that all allegations of fraud or irregularity are managed and investigated appropriately; - Review and monitor all policies linked to finance, health and safety and risk - Work with the Executive Leaders to develop an Estate's Strategy including effective deployment of SCA funding; - Consider any additional services delivered by the external auditor or other assurance provider and ensure appropriate independence is maintained; - Ensure appropriate cooperation and coordination of the work of the external auditor and responsible officer or other assurance provider; - Administration - The membership of the Finance, Audit and Risk Committee will consist of committee members appointed by the Board of Trustees and will include: - As a minimum 3 Trustees from the Board of Trustees, one of whom is the CEO (Accounting Officer) - The Finance, Audit and Risk Committee will normally be attended by the CFO.